How to Manage Money Better with These 6 Money Management Tips

 Set Clear Financial Goals

-To know if you’re managing your money successfully, it’s important to create some financial goals both big and small.
-Making progress toward these goes will prove to you that you are being successful at managing your money, and knowing that you’re mastering your money will only give you confidence to do even better.
+To know if you’re managing your money successfully, it’s important to create some financial goals both big and small for long term financial success.
+Making progress toward these goals will prove to you that you are being successful at managing your money, and knowing that you’re mastering your money will only give you confidence to do even better.

-Create financial goals that are important to you.
-Whether your goal is to create a $500 or $1,000 emergency savings account, pay off one credit card, get out of debt, or save a down payment for a home, setting clear financial goals will definitely help you with your money management.
+Establish financial goals that are important to you.
+Whether your goal is to create a $500 or $1,000 emergency fund in a savings account, pay off one credit card, get out of debt, or save a down payment for a home, setting clear financial goals will definitely help you with your money management.
+(In the future, a time may come when you have gained more financial assets.
+This is when you might want to focus on and speak with an investment advisor.)

 Once you’ve written down your goals, determine their level of importance and think about how much money you’ll realistically need to set aside each month to reach them in the time frame you have in mind.
 Then sit down with your budget and see how you can allocate the right amount of money each month to make each one of your goals happen.

 You may not be able to afford to pursue each goal right away.
-You may need to find a way of increasing your income and/or decreasing your expenses, but if a goal is really important to you, you’ll eventually find a way.
+You may need to find a way of increasing your monthly income and/or decreasing your expenses, but if a goal is really important to you, you’ll eventually find a way to achieve it.
 Also bear in mind that accomplishing one goal – like paying off a debt – can free up money to pursue other goals.

 Getting your finances in order is an important, basic money management skill everyone should develop.
-If your bills and financial statements aren’t organized and easily accessible, you’ll be much more likely to miss payment deadlines, damage your credit, overdraw your bank accounts (because you don’t know what your balances are or when all your payments are due), pay expensive NSF fees on bounced cheques, and waste a lot of time searching for documents.
+If your bills, spending money, and financial statements aren’t organized and easily accessible, you’ll be much more likely to miss payment deadlines, damage your credit, overdraw your bank accounts (because you don’t know what your balances are or when all your payments are due), pay expensive NSF fees on bounced cheques and pre-authorized payments, and waste a lot of time searching for documents.

 Understand How to Budget Money

 If you’re spending more each month than what you’re receiving in income, look closely at where your money is going and determine which areas you can cut back on.
-The smallest amounts – that daily latte, eating out at lunch – can make the biggest difference.
+The smallest amounts – that daily latte, eating out at lunch, subscriptions that auto-renew – can make the biggest difference.
 Using a budget calculator spreadsheet can also help you learn how to budget money.

 To ensure your budget is realistic, it’s a good idea to keep a spending diary so you can see what you spend your money on.
 Using an expense tracker, make a record of everything you spend money on for about a month, so you can get an accurate picture of your spending habits.
 Once you see where your money is going, you’ll be in a much better position to adjust your day-to-day spending habits so you can stick to your budget.